serghiou/data-science-in-practice/README.md

 <div align="justify">

 A living repository on how to analyze data in medicine.
+Most books on medical data analysis now available recommend practices that were state-of-the-art 25-35 years ago.
+This repo will illustrate how to analyze data now and users will be able to use GitHub's version control to observe previous recommendations.

 ## Observational data